SPORTSMANSHIP

 Divisions by Experience Level

-• Advanced students have 6+ years of experience
+Advanced students have more than 6 years of experience.

 What is a Novice?